Newbeeer/pfgmpp/README.md

-😇 *Improvement over PFGM / Diffusion Models:*
+😇 *Improvements over PFGM / Diffusion Models:*

 - No longer require the large batch training target in *PFGM*, thus enable **flexible conditional generation and more efficient training!**
 - More general $D \in \mathbb{R}^+$ dimensional augmented variable. **PFGM++ subsumes PFGM and Diffusion Models**: *PFGM* correspond to $D=1$ and *Diffusion Models* correspond to $D\to \infty$.